kazipex/InverseScanlineUtility/README.md

 ## Run

-A small "InverseScanlineUtility Controls" panel appears near the top-left, starting with a single "Band 1" tab (there's no console window — logging to one is disabled entirely).
+A small "InverseScanlineUtility Controls" panel appears near the top-left, starting with a single "Band 1" tab.
 The panel is a fixed width, sized for its DPI, and grows only in height to fit whatever's open (see "Panel sizing").
 It also correctly rescales if you drag it to a different monitor with a different DPI/scaling setting.
 The corrective overlay itself